getredash/redash/_posts/2014-04-25-basic-maintenance.md

 ## Restart

-### Restarting Celery workers

-In case you are handling a problem, and you need to stop the currently running queries, follow the steps below.
-In simpler cases, like upgrades, just use `sudo supervisorctl restart redash_celery`.

-1. Stop celery:

-`sudo supervisorctl stop redash_celery`

-(celery might take some time to stop, if it's in the middle of running a query)

-2. Flush redis

-`redis-cli`

-`127.0.0.1:6379>flushdb`

-3. Start celery:

-`sudo supervisorctl start redash_celery`

-### Restarting the web client
+### Restarting the Web Server

 `sudo supervisorctl stop redash_server`

+### Restarting Celery Workers

+`sudo supervisorctl restart redash_celery`

+### "Restarting" Celery Workers & the Queries Queue

+In case you are handling a problem, and you need to stop the currently running queries and reset the queue, follow the steps below.

+1. Stop celery: `sudo supervisorctl stop redash_celery` (celery might take some time to stop, if it's in the middle of running a query)

+2. Flush redis: `redis-cli flushdb`

+3. Start celery: `sudo supervisorctl start redash_celery`

-## Chaninging the number of workers
+## Chaninging the Number of Workers

+By default, Celery will start a worker per CPU core.
+Because most of re:dash's tasks are IO bound, the real limit for number of workers you can use depends on the amount of memory your machine has.
+It's recommended to increase number of workers, to support more concurrent queries.

-1. Open the supervisord configuration file
+1. Open the supervisord configuration file: `/opt/redash/supervisord/supervisord.conf`

-`/opt/redash/supervisord/supervisord.conf`

-2. Edit the `[program:redash_celery]` section and add to the command value, the param "-c" with the number of concurrent workers you need.
+2. Edit the `[program:redash_celery]` section and add to the _command_ value, the param "-c" with the number of concurrent workers you need.
-The limit here is memory so 6 or 8 are safe values, depends on the instance size.

-3. Restart

-`sudo /etc/init.d/redash_supervisord restart`
+3. Restart supervisord to apply new configuration: `sudo /etc/init.d/redash_supervisord restart`.

 ## DB

-### See the currently configured data source
+### Show the Currently Configured Data Source

 This varies based on the redash version and personal preferences.
 You can do one of the following:

-#### Using command line
+#### Using the CLI

-In `/opt/redash/current`, run: `bin/run ./manage.py ds list`
+In `/opt/redash/current`, run: `sudo -u redash bin/run ./manage.py ds list`

-#### Using the admin
+#### Using the Admin

+(available from version 0.6b797).
 Browse to `/admin/datasource`

-#### view the definition directly in the DB
+#### View the Definition Directly in the DB

-`sudo -u redash psql`
+1. Open psql: `sudo -u redash psql`

-`redash=> select * from data_sources;`
+2. Run the query: `SELECT  * from data_sources;`

-### Backup redash's DB:
+### Backup re:dash's DB:

 `sudo -u redash pg_dump > backup_filename.sql`